 By CarForming a circle around Winnipeg is a perimeter highway.
 To the north of the Trans-Canada Highway, the major approach from the east and west, this perimeter road is designated Hwy.
 101. To the south of the Trans-Canada Highway it is numbered Hwy.
 100.

 There are three major approaches to the perimeter highway: the Trans-Canada Highway, which approaches from both the east and west, and Hwy.
 75, which approaches from the south.
 To the west of the city the Trans-Canada Highway is posted Hwy.
 1W; from the east, Hwy.
 1E.

 Within the perimeter highway all three major approaches change designation: Hwy.
 1W becomes Metro Rte.
 85, Hwy.
 1E becomes Metro Rte.
 135, and Hwy.
 75 becomes Metro Rte.
 42.

-Getting AroundGenerally, rush hour in Winnipeg is from 7:30 to 9 a.m. and 3:30 to 5:30 p.m.
-As in most cities, stress can be alleviated if driving during rush hour is avoided.
+Getting AroundGenerally, rush hour in Winnipeg is from 7:30 to 9 a.m. and 3:30 to 5:30 p.m. and should be avoided if possible.
 If driving during these times, be careful and be patient; the city's speed limit is 50 kilometres per hour (30 mph) unless otherwise posted.